ale-ch/it-fuel-dashboard/README.md

 [Paolo Maranzano, Phd](https://www.paolomaranzano.net/home)

 ## Motivation
 The motivation behind this shiny app is to display monthly fuel usage trends in Italy at the provincial level, along with a set of socioeconomic variables that may help explain fuel usage.
+The goal of such tool is to help researchers and policy makers gain insight on local transport and mobility, as well as suggest solutions to sustainability issues.

 ## Data
 Data for the fuel usage application is sourced from